What Is an Equity Partner?

+Our experienced legal recruiting team has recruited and placed several dozen equity partners in firms all over Atlanta, GA.
 Becoming a partner in a law firm is a long-term goal for most associates, spending several years working, building the experience and skill set it takes in hopes of getting promoted to partnership.
-Once they have acquired their status in a law firm, the opportunity to advance usually starts with non-equity, than the next step is equity partnership.
+Once they have acquired their status in a law firm, the opportunity to advance usually starts with non-equity, then the next step is equity partnership.
 Equity and non-equity partnership both have different benefits, salaries, and power within the firm.
-In this blog, we will examine the responsibilities and roles of an equity partner.

 Equity partners take part in the ownership and business aspect of the firm, receiving a share of the profits the law firm brings in.
 They partake in projects that are expected to generate revenue, and then the revenue is shared among those who participated.
 Partners with more seniority and/or business tend to claim a higher percentage of yearly profits.
 In addition to being involved in the share generated by ventures, they are also invested in the liability inherent in the firm.
 The degree of liability varies among partners based on the amount he or she invested into the firm.
 For example, a partner who contributes a small amount into the project is entitled to a smaller share in the profits compared to someone who invested more into the firm.